County Borough of Bolton: History

-Boundaries and Wards
+Boundaries and wards

-The original Borough was divided into six Wards: Bradford, Church, Derby, East, Exchange and West.
-The Borough was extended in 1872, taking in the Daubhill area, which became the seventh Ward of Rumworth.
-In 1873 the number of Wards was increased to eight, with the formation of a new North Ward.
-In 1877 a further enlargement added the Ward of Halliwell.
+The original borough was divided into six wards: Bradford, Church, Derby, East, Exchange and West.
+The borough was extended in 1872, taking in the Daubhill area, which became the seventh ward of Rumworth.
+In 1873 the number of wards was increased to eight, with the formation of a new North Ward.
+In 1877 a further enlargement added the ward of Halliwell.

-The Bolton, Turton, and Westhoughton Extension Act 1898 allowed the County Borough to absorb Astley Bridge Urban District and the bulk of Bolton Rural District (the Civil Parishes of Breightmet, Darcy Lever, Deane, Great Lever, Heaton, Lostock, Middle Hulton, Smithills and Tonge).
-The area added to the Borough was divided into eight Wards (Astley Bridge, Tonge, Darcy Lever-cum-Breightmet, Great Lever, Hulton, Deane-cum-Lostock, Heaton, and Smithills), increasing the total number to seventeen.
-The Exchange Ward was subsequently abolished and the borough had sixteen Wards until its abolition.
+The Bolton Turton and Westhoughton Extension Act 1898 (61 & 62 Vict. c. ccxlii) allowed the county borough to absorb Astley Bridge Urban District and the bulk of Bolton Rural District (the civil parishes of Breightmet, Darcy Lever, Deane, Great Lever, Heaton, Lostock, Middle Hulton, Smithills and Tonge).
+The area added to the borough was divided into eight wards (Astley Bridge, Tonge, Darcy Lever-cum-Breightmet, Great Lever, Hulton, Deane-cum-Lostock, Heaton, and Smithills), increasing the total number to seventeen.
+The Exchange Ward was subsequently abolished and the borough had sixteen wards until its abolition.